 We differentiate the elements around us on the basis of their physical properties such as malleability, phase, texture, colour, polarity, solubility etc. But as we know, another very important classification of elements is done on the basis of their conductivity of electric charge i.e. conductors and insulators.

-If we perform a simple experiment with a battery and a small LED bulb, we will notice that when then the circuit between the battery and the bulb is completed using a plastic or a cotton thread, the bulb doesn’t glow, whereas if we perform the same experiment with the help of a metallic wire such as copper, the bulb starts to glow.
+If we perform a simple experiment with a battery and a small LED bulb, we will notice that when then the electric circuit between the battery and the bulb is completed using a plastic or a cotton thread, the bulb doesn’t glow, whereas if we perform the same experiment with the help of a metallic wire such as copper, the bulb starts to glow.
 This indicates that some of the elements enable the transfer of charge from the battery to the bulbs, while others do not.
-The basis of classification of such elements is their conductivity.
+The basis of the classification of such elements is their conductivity.
 In this section, we will discuss these elements, the conductors and insulators.

 Conductors are materials that allow free flow of electrons from one particle to another.
 These are elements which have electric charges in the form of electrons that are comparatively free to move inside the material.
-When charge is transferred to such an element, it gets distributed across the entire surface of the object, which results in the movement of electrons in the object.
-The charges transferred to a conductor distribute until the force of repulsion between electrons in areas of excess electrons is decreased to the minimum value.
+When a charge is transferred to such an element, it gets distributed across the entire surface of the object, which results in the movement of electrons in the object.
+The charges transferred to an electrical conductor distribute until the force of repulsion between electrons in areas of excess electrons is decreased to the minimum value.
 When such an object is brought in contact with another conductor, the charge gets transferred from the first conductor to the other until the overall repulsion due to charge is minimized.